 100% Dedicated to Contractors Insurance

-Contractor General Liability Insurance protects contractors from lawsuits that may arise as a result of negligence on the part of employees.
+Contractor Liability Insurance protects contractors from lawsuits that may arise as a result of negligence on the part of employees.
 It also covers defense costs.
-In general, liability insurance limits are between $100,000 and $1 million.
+In general, contractor liability limits are between $100,000 and $1 million.
 In addition to bodily injury and property damage, liability insurance can also cover product defects.
 This insurance covers the costs of legal defense, medical bills, and lost work time.

-General liability insurance can also protect a contractor from advertising or personal injury claims, which can be very costly.
+Contractor liability insurance can also protect a contractor from advertising or personal injury claims, which can be very costly.

 Get An Instant Bond Now